jdcalus/STSA-Workshop-2-WCS/README.md

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-add-input.png)

 3. Type **Greetings** as the name of the node.
-The trigger should be **"#Greetings"**.
-The Response condition should be set to "True" and you can provide any response text you like.
+If bot recognize should be **"#Greeting"**.
+The Response condition should be set to "True", by clicking on the **Add response condition** button.
+You can provide any response text you like.
 It should look similar to the following:

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-greeting.png)

+You can click the **green X** in the upper right to close the dialog node editor.

 4. Again create another root node by clicking on the **"Greetings"** node and then clicking **"Add node"**.
 This will add another node.
 This node's values are as follows:

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-goodbye.png)

+You can click the **green X** in the upper right to close the dialog node editor.

 5. Create a new node under the **"Goodbye"** node, called **Color Change** with the following information: